Essential Duties and Responsibilities

 - Must have a Christian testimony and be able to clearly articulate their own personal conversion testimony;

 - Agree with BGEA’s Statement of Faith and Code of Conduct;

-- Attend one night of training (November 17 or 19 at 6:00 pm), unless serving in the Live Nativity.
+- Attend one night of training (see application for dates), unless serving in the Live Nativity.